-The food and beverage industry is rapidly evolving to stay in line with 2019’s modern world and customer demands.
+The food and beverage industry is rapidly evolving to stay in line with modern customer demands.
 As the year unfolds we’re seeing brands lead the way in innovation for improved products, product development and customer service.
 Here we’re sharing a few of the leading industry trends.

 With the vast amounts of information made available online, consumers today are more aware than ever about what should and shouldn't be in an ingredients list.
 Research from the International Food Information Council Foundation’s 2018 Food and Health Survey found 7 in 10 consumers are willing to give up their favorite products for alternatives that don’t contain artificial ingredients, and more than half would be willing to pay more for them.
 In response, manufacturers have been working to provide more transparency in their product’s ingredients.